friendica/friendica-addons/statusnet/README.md

 ===================
 Main authors Tobias Diekershoff and Michael Vogel.

-With this addon to Friendica you can give your user the possibility to post their public messages to any StatusNet instance.
+With this addon to friendica you can give your user the possibility to post their public messages to any StatusNet instance.
 The messages will be strapped their rich context and shortened to to the character limit of the StatusNet instance in question if necessary.
 If shortening of the message was performed a